Exploring Slave Trade in Asia - Towards an Indian Ocean and Maritime Asia Slave Trade Database

 Dr. Richard Zijdeman (International Institute of Social History)

-Jennifer L. Gaynor (University of Buffalo)
+Dr. Jennifer L. Gaynor (School of Law, State University of New York at Buffalo)

 Prof. dr. Richard Allen (Framingham University)